Music on the Mountain

 When you visit for Music on the Mountain, your overnight package includes:

-The Food and Beverage operation at Mohonk Mountain House has been adapted to ensure the health and safety of our guests and staff.
-Even with this modified offering, we will continue to provide exceptional food quality and unique dining experiences the Mohonk Culinary Team has consistently offered.
+Our Culinary team at Mohonk Mountain House strive to ensure the health and safety of our guests and staff.
+Although our dining has been modified, we continue to provide exceptional food quality and unique dining experiences.

 Breakfast, Lunch, and Dinner daily.
 Brunch menu on Saturdays and Sundays.

-Our iconic Main Dining Room will reopen for table service on July 6th, with a maximum of 50% capacity per NY state guidelines and minimum of 6 feet between tables.
-Tablecloths will be replaced and chairs will be disinfected between dining parties.
-We will offer contact-less menus for our guests via a QR code allowing guests to view menus on their personal devices.
+Our iconic Main Dining Room is available with reduced capacity and distancing between tables per NY state guidelines.
+Tablecloths will be replaced and chairs are disinfected between dining parties.
+We offer contactless menus for our guests via a QR code allowing guests to view menus on their personal devices.

-We continue to offer The Granary, our popular outdoor barbecue for lunch and dinner every day.
-Food service is in a takeout model here as well, and every picnic table is separated to ensure more than 6 feet between dining parties and table cloths are replaced with every new dining party.
+Food service is in a takeout model and every picnic table is separated to ensure more than 6 feet between dining parties and table cloths are disinfected with every new dining party.

 - Room Service

-Additionally, guests have the option of ordering breakfast, lunch, and dinner from a separate room service menu.
-Room service orders will be provided via “contactless delivery” to your guest room; or, guests can choose to pickup their room service order at a specified time (similar to how restaurants have been operating throughout the crisis).
-Additional charges will apply for room service orders placed outside of breakfast, lunch, and dinner meal periods.
+Guests have the option of ordering breakfast, lunch, and dinner from our in-room dining menu.
+Room service orders will be provided via “contactless delivery” to your guest room.
+Additional charges will apply for room service orders placed outside of meal periods.

-All three dining options described above are included in your overnight rate.
+All dining options described above are included in your overnight rate.

 The majority of Mohonk’s recreation venues will be operational with physical distancing and cleaning measures in place.
 Activities and Evening Entertainment events will be modified to incorporate physical distancing measures and will be designed at outdoor venues whenever possible and will ensure six-foot distancing between guests’ parties.